pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ![Deep features for MNIST in 2D](/media/img/part2/mnist_deep_features.png){: .center-image .modal-image }

-The points of a same color are clearly gathered on a same region of the space but it is clearly not linearly separable.
+The points of a same color are clearly gathered on a same region of the space, but it is clearly not linearly separable.

 The first explanation is that the network does not obtain an accuracy of 100% but only 97.8% so the deep features should only be almost linearly separable.
-However this does not completely explain this messy result.
+However, this does not completely explain this messy result.

 The other explanation is that the deep features are almost linearly separable in their space which has here 64 dimensions.
 And when we project the deep features in 2D we totally loose the linear separability.